Why Winter Undercoating Still Matters

 Cleaning Your Vehicle is the Key

 We ask customers to get a high pressure car wash to remove any salt, dirt, and debris.
-This helps keep the undercarriage clean for the application.
+This helps remove large bits of debris, salt, and dirt creating a great surface for undercoating.
+Our goal here is not to rid the vehicle of all remnants of salt and moisture as the lanolin product will prevent the oxidizing process.

 Road Treatment Creates Constant Exposure